 INVESTMENTS - The System has continued to invest primarily in a mix of liquid, high quality bonds and stocks as it historically has done.
-We began investing in private markets this year.
+This was our 2nd year investing in private markets.
 Our intention is to build the program in a disciplined manner.
 These types of investments further diversify the portfolio and allow the System to participate in rising markets, while moderating the risks on the downside.
 A high quality balanced fund has proven to be a successful strategy in a variety of markets over a long period of time.
-Overall, U.S. equities returned 42% over the past year, while foreign markets rose nearly 36%.
-Longer-term periods for total equities returns were positive.
-A comparative analysis of rates of return is presented on page 50.
-For additional information and analysis pertaining to investment policies and strategies, asset allocations, and yield, see Management's Discussion and Analysis beginning on page 15 and the Investment Section beginning on page 49.
+Both the equity and bond market returns turned negative for the fiscal year resulting in the time-weighted rate of return of (12.8)%, with a (15.1)% return for equities, a 23.7% return on private equity (inception date March 2021), and a (7.4)% return for fixed income.
+A comparative analysis of rates of return, excluding private equity, is presented on page 51.
+For additional information and analysis pertaining to investment policies and strategies, asset allocations, and yield, see Management's Discussion and Analysis beginning on page 15 and the Investment Section beginning on page 50.
 The System addresses the safeguarding of investments by requiring that they be held by agent custodial banks in the name of the System and that deposits are insured by the Federal Deposit Insurance Corporation.

 As in previous years, maintaining quality was a primary goal and was successfully met.
 "Conservation of Capital" and "Conservatism" continue to be the guiding principles for investment decisions.
 The System continued to use a diversified portfolio to accomplish these objectives.
+When necessary, actions are taken to adjust the assumed annual rate of return on future investments to prepare for market conditions.
+For this reason, the system reduced its assumed annual rate of return from 7.25% to 6.9% based on industry trends and observations of economic expectations.

 FUNDING - The System's funding policy provides for employee and employer contributions at rates, expressed as a percentage of annual covered payroll, that are sufficient to provide resources to pay benefits when due.
 A useful indicator of the funded status of a retirement system is the relationship between the actuarial value of assets and the actuarial accrued liabilities.
 The System continues to remain strong as evidenced by the ratio of the actuarial value of assets to the actuarial accrued liabilities.
-This ratio was 76.2% for the fiscal year ended June 30, 2020.
+This ratio was 81.3% for the fiscal year ended June 30, 2021.
 The ultimate test of the financial soundness of a retirement system is its ability to pay all promised benefits when due.
 I am proud to say that through the continued wisdom and the support of Governor Brian Kemp and the Georgia General Assembly, the System has been and will continue to be funded on an actuarially sound basis, thus providing the membership the comfort and security they expect from their retirement system.